Sarath-Mohan9469545/towers_in_citybloxx/README.md

 ![Example of a city of size 5](towers_in_citybloxx/images/example_citysize_5.png)

  If not explicitily mentioned, the default values for city_size is 5 and num iterations is 10000.
+ The value for each type of tower by default is:
+ 1. Blue : 70
+ 2. Red : 250
+ 3. Green : 550
+ 4. Yellow : 1000

+These are the values mentioned in the game.
+You can set your own default values by editing the build_value dictionary in the brute_force.py file

  (City size should always be greater than 2).
  (Average time taken for 10000 iterations for a city of size 20 is 34 seconds).